-- Ohio State requires a minimum 3.0/4.0 cumulative grade point average (GPA), in all previous undergraduate and graduate work.
+- Ohio State requires a minimum 3.0/4.0 cumulative grade point average (GPA); the GPA for the last degree obtained is used to determine eligibility.
 Applicants whose GPA is below 3.0 can still apply for admission, although exceptions to this requirement are rare and require a petition to the Graduate School for admission.

-- Applicants can now upload electronic copies of transcripts in the online application process.
-Please provide scans or elecronic copies of actual transcripts, not advising reports or web printouts.
+- Applicants can upload electronic copies of transcripts in the online application process.
+Please provide scans or electronic copies of actual transcripts, not advising reports or web printouts.
 If you have coursework or degree(s) from Ohio State, you do not need to submit Ohio State transcripts.

-► Please note that official, paper copies will be required if admitted.
+► Please note that official copies will be required if admitted (paper or electronic).
 Admission will be provisional until official transcripts are received and compared to the electronic transcripts for verification.

 Graduate Record Examination (GRE) General Test

-Plant Pathology does not have a department code and does not require a subject test.
+Plant Pathology does not have a department code.

 ____ English Proficiency